Here's What Klay Thompson Tweeted After The Warriors Beat The Nets

-Here's What Klay Thompson Tweeted After The Warriors Beat The Nets On Tuesday Night
+After The Warriors Beat The Nets Klay Thompson Sent Out A Tweet On Tuesday Night

 The Golden State Warriors crushed the Brooklyn Nets 117-99 in Brooklyn at Barclays Center on Tuesday night.